suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-15-parallella-cluster.markdown

 ssh-keygen –t rsa –C 'linaro@linaro-nano'
 {% endhighlight %}
 Use the default location.
 Do NOT enter a passphrase!
 * Determine the IP address of the worker node.
-Usually with routers it is one number above the IP of your current node.
-You can test this by typing:
+Visit your router's page using a web browser (192.168.1.1) to determine the worker's IP.
+You can test that you can reach the machine by typing:
 {% highlight bash %}
 ping 192.168.1.124
 {% endhighlight %}
-where the above IP address is 1 plus (or minus) your master node's IP.
+where the above IP is the worker node's IP.
 If a route to the machine exists, you will get a response.
 Be sure to check your connections to the router to ensure that the master node is plugged into the `1` location, and the worker node is plugged into the `2` location.